jmschp/mosh-ultimate-git-course/02 Creating Snapshots/03- Git Workflow.md

 git add file1 file2
 ```

-We can add multiple files at the same time or use `git add .` to add all files that have been changed.
+We can add multiple files at the same time or use `git add .` to add all files, that have been changed, in the current directory recursively.

 ### git commit